caolan/async/README.md

 <a name="applyEach" />
 ### applyEach(fns, args..., callback)

-Applies the provided arguments to each function in the array, calling the callback after all functions have completed.
-If you only provide the first argument then it will return a function which lets you pass in the arguments as if it were a single function call.
+Applies the provided arguments to each function in the array, calling `callback` after all functions have completed.
+If you only provide the first argument, then it will return a function which lets you pass in the arguments as if it were a single function call.

 __Arguments__